uberVU/coffeescript-style-guide/README.md

 [Mozaic.js](http://github.com/ubervu/mozaic) uses [require.js](http://requirejs.org) for dependency management and module loading.

-When creating a module, the `define` statement should be the first statement in the file, before everything else, say comments.
+When creating a module, the `define` call should be the first statement in the file, before everything else, even comments.

-Each module required should be placed _on a separate line in an alphabetical order_.
+Each module required should be placed _on a separate line and in alphabetical order_.
 Where needed, modules should be grouped in the following order:

 1. Import needed third party librarys
 2. Import Mozaic core modules